DarrellMou/COMP2511-Object-Oriented-Design-Programming-Project/src/assumptions.md

 - Have a 10 tick duration.
 - Does not consume durability in battle
 - One shots enemies when active and character does not take damage

+Milestone 3:

+Sun Stone
+- Opening doors and bribing will first try to use sun stone before any other items